paulkernfeld/rustdoc-katex-demo/README.md

 write KaTeX!
 I think it's worth it, because being able to use a single dollar sign for inline math expressions makes the source code a lot more readable.

-If you try to write two dollar signs in one element, your text will $look like this!$
+If you try to write two dollar signs in one paragraph, your text will $look like this!$

 Dollar signs inside of code blocks are safe: `$\KaTeX$`.